GetDKAN/dkan/modules/dkan/dkan_fixtures/modules/dkan_default_content/README.md

-## DKAN Default Content?
+## DKAN Default Content

 DKAN Default Content is the module that holds all the default content delivered with DKAN.
-All content is imported through the fixtures that can be found inside the /data directory.
-[DKAN Fixtures]() was used to generate the default content fixtures and to migrate all the data using the migration clases that are provided.
+All content is imported through the _fixtures_ that can be found inside the /data directory.
+[DKAN Fixtures](https://github.com/NuCivic/dkan/tree/7.x-1.x/modules/dkan/dkan_fixtures) was used to generate the default content fixtures and to migrate all the data using the migration clases that are provided.

 ## Updating the fixtures